mixlr/mixlr.github.io/_posts/2016-03-05-ways-we-work-as-a-team-at-mixlr.md

 Secondly, it's an easy way for everybody to keep track of what others are working on.
 If a team member is unable to proceed with their task-in-hand for some reason, then the standup helps unblocking to happen naturally.

 After some previous attempts, we've settled for now on a simple format that works well for us.
-For reasons too archaic to pin down, a generous and not entirely ironic dose of [Mick Hucknall](https://www.youtube.com/watch?v=8qc1B2PbM2g) is involved.
+For reasons too archaic to pin down, a generous and not remotely ironic dose of [Mick Hucknall](https://www.youtube.com/watch?v=8qc1B2PbM2g) is involved.

 #### In-office sound effects